Imanm02/Airport-Backend-WebDev-HW2/README.md

 # Airplane Website
 #### This is an airplane website project that provides ticket service for passengers.
 The project is built using the following technologies:

-- Backend: Express.js for ticket service, Golang for authentication, Python for Bank
+* Backend: Express.js for ticket service, Golang for authentication, Python for Bank
-- Frontend: React
+* Frontend: React.js
-- Database: Redis & Postgres
+* Database: Redis & Postgres
-- Deployment: Docker and Docker Compose
+* Deployment: Docker and Docker Compose

 # Installation
 #### To install the application, follow these steps: